 Current projects include:

-- Production of large quantities of shelf-stable products- like tomato sauce- for year round use in the residence halls in partnership with Dining Services and the Pilot Plant (Dept of Food Science & Human Nutrition).
+- Processing produce for year-round use in the residence halls in partnership with Dining Services and the Pilot Plant (Dept of Food Science & Human Nutrition).
+This year we made thousands of pounds of tomato sauce, hot sauce, diced sweet peppers, chopped garlic, frozen kale & collards, squash puree, and a really big batch of kimchi

 - Providing farm by-products and native grasses to Fresh Press for paper production and research.